caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 ### Special Values and Additional Info

-Negative `priority` values marks the weapon as a non combat weapon.
-This makes the weapon be ignored when selecting the best weapon to engage an enemy.
-This is used on weapons that shouldn't be used in combat and should only be used in special occasions, example: The C4 from Counter-Strike.

 If `maxrange` is less than *-9000*, the attack function is considered to the disabled.

 If `projectilespeed` is negative, the weapon is considered to be a hitscan weapon.